AmigoCap/gan4vis/README.md

 Dataset1 architecture:

 ├── dataset1/ <br/>
-│   ├── train <br/>
+│   ├── train/ <br/>
-|   ├── test <br/>
+|   ├── test/ <br/>
-│   └── val<br/>
+│   └── val/ <br/>

 The dataset folder must be present into the 'data' folder.
-Its name is will latter be used to start a training on it.
+Its name is latter used to start a training on it.

 ### Training

-Using the folowing command line will start a traning over te dataset 'dataset1'
+Using the folowing command line will start a traning over the dataset: 'dataset1'

 ``` sh
 python pix2pix.py --dataset_name 'dataset1'

 ```

-Other parameters can be changed, such as : n_epochs, batch_size, lr,  to name a few.
+Other parameters can be changed, such as : n_epochs, batch_size, lr,  among others (see pix2pix.py for further information on parameters).

 ### Dataset generation

-Dataset can be generated using node js scripts as 'vertical.js' in data folder.
+Dataset can be generated using node js scripts like 'vertical.js' in data folder.

 To generate a dataset, use the following command line.